Meet the Team

 Stacey Sharpe

-I went on to lead a team of 8 Housing Officers.
-In 2020 my career has naturally led me into the world of Safeguarding and my current role as a Safeguarding & Tenancy Sustainment Manager.
-I met Chris during a Safeguarding training course he was delivering in 2022.
+''I met Chris during a Safeguarding training course he was delivering in 2022.
 I could sense he was equally as passionate as I am about supporting vulnerable residents and children.
 Chris’s training session had a real impact on me and how I viewed safeguarding.
 I felt truly inspired!

 I started working as an associate with CGTC in October 2023.
 I have been lucky enough to deliver training to numerous different housing providers in the country and met some amazingly talented people.
 I have learned so much about myself, different subject matters and gained confidence I didn’t even know I lacked.
 But the real beauty of training, is the lasting impact you can have and ultimately promoting good practice across the sector, leading to happier/ safer residents.

 Working on the frontline gives me valuable knowledge and understanding of societal pressures that affect housing colleagues across the sector.
-It means I am adaptable, approachable, and open to challenge.
+It means I am adaptable, approachable, and open to challenge.''

 Associate

-Adam Clarke
+Adam Clark

-Throughout my work in the social housing sector, I have witnessed first-hand the impact of a good home, quality support and services can make.
+''Throughout my work in the social housing sector, I have witnessed first-hand the impact of a good home, quality support and services can make.
 For so many people, a good home is a foundation for a good life.
-In my experience, this foundation most often starts with excellent people.
-I am a chartered member of the Chartered Institute of Housing (CIH) and was a founding member of CIH Futures.
-I contributed to the Department for Levelling Up, Housing and Communities (DLUHC) professionalism review, advocating for well-trained, professional teams as the key to delivering quality housing services.
+In my experience, this foundation most often starts with excellent people.''

-I specialise in strategic reviews, service
+Adam specialises in strategic reviews, service

 work includes Housing Ombudsman independent reviews, ASB and safeguarding